This is a text overlay image of the original work Cleaning the grill by Matthew Keefe on Flickr under cc.

 With high heat searing the food ingredients at least 10% of the food are dehydrated and crumble to pieces to become food stains and debris.

-The oil that was used to cook them with becomes very viscous over time due to the food debris that gets mixed with it also becomes the grease buildup on the grill surface.
+The oil that was used to cook them with becomes very viscous over time due to the food debris that gets mixed with it also lingers on the grill surface.

 The problem with these food stains, debris and grease buildup is that they hardened and tend to stick to the grill and become quite difficult to clean.